woon5118/totara_ub/lib/phpunit/readme.md

 Composer installation
 ---------------------
 Composer is a dependency manager for PHP projects.
-It installs PHP libraries into /vendor/ subdirectory inside your moodle dirroot.
+It installs PHP libraries into /vendor/ subdirectory inside your dirroot.

 1. install Composer - [http://getcomposer.org/doc/00-intro.md](http://getcomposer.org/doc/00-intro.md)
-2. install PHUnit and dependencies - go to your Moodle dirroot and execute `php composer.phar install --dev`
+2. install PHUnit and dependencies - go to your dirroot and execute `php composer.phar install --dev`

 Configure your server